pasquale90/pi-loop-console/files/info/install.md

 Sample output:
 <h3 align="left"><img src="../imgs/aplay_output.png" width="500"></h3>

+Use a value from the listing devices to set the `AUDIO_INTERFACE` variable in `PILOOP_SETTINGS` (i.e. set `PCH` to configure the system's internal audio device).

 #### Audio settings

 To make sure that the value of the sampling rate is supported by the audio card, you can run `cat /proc/asound/card<card_id>/codec#0`.
 Otherwise, the value of `44100` is the most common, and it is broadly supported, so you can leave it as it is.

 To set buffer size, use values in the **power of 2**, such as 64, 128, 256, 512, 1024, and so on.
-Note that setting the value too low will reduce latency but will increase CPU overload and may result in audio-related artifacts.
+Note that setting the value too low, will reduce latency but will increase CPU overload and may result in audio-related artifacts.
 To find the optimal value for your hardware, prefer setting `BUFFER_SIZE` with a higher value, such as `1024` or `512`, and reduce it by a factor of 2 in case you encounter audio latency issues, until you find an optimal value for your system.

 #### Setting the keyboard device manually (**PC mode only**)